pavanposani/pavanposani/README.md

-- 👋 Hi, I’m Pavan Posani @pavanposani
+- 👋 Hi, I’m Pavan Posani
 - 👀 I’m interested in Application and Software Development
 - 🌱 I’m currently learning about Embedded Software and Robotics
 - 💞️ I’m looking to collaborate on projects involving python and c++